 “CIRCA is Ireland’s leading magazine for contemporary visual arts.
 Appearing quarterly, its 112 full-colour pages contain news, reviews, previews, interviews, feature articles and a host of images.
 The magazine is dedicated to reflecting visual culture as it unfolds throughout Ireland while also reporting on important developments further afield.
 CIRCA is a vital resource for artists, academics, students, researchers, arts administrators, those working in related fields and all who are interested in visual culture in Ireland.”

 In December 2015, Michaële Cutaya and Marian Lovett responded to a call for proposals on the future of CIRCA.
 Their collaboration on the project began in February 2016.
-They have re-deployed CIRCA Art Magazine as an online publishing platform with two domains of activities: the archive and the magazine.
+They re-deployed CIRCA Art Magazine as an online publishing platform with two domains of activities: the archive and the magazine.
 Cutaya was editor of the magazine between 2018 and 2021, Chris Hayes was associate editor in 2018 and Aidan Kelly Murphy in 2019 and 2020.
 Laurence Greenfield has been our dedicated proofreader since 2016.

-CIRCA Art Magazine is a charitable company incorporated in Northern Ireland.
+CIRCA Art Magazine is a charity incorporated in Northern Ireland.

 Brian Redmond (recently retired from the board, but still a board observer) is a photographer and consultant who is very active in supporting the arts and heritage in Ireland; see longmeadowstudios.com.
 He has been chairperson of the Irish Georgian society for a number of years.